Battle of Britain (film): Production

-Former participants of the battle served as technical advisers including Douglas Bader, James Lacey, Robert Stanford Tuck, Adolf Galland and Dowding himself.

 Film proposal

 In mid-September 1965, S. Benjamin Fisz, a former Hurricane pilot, saw aircraft practising for the Battle of Britain day, over Hyde Park, London.
 He saw how teenagers did not recognise the aircraft.
 In that same second, Fisz had a proposal for what became the film.
 Fisz raced to his office, and telephoned the film executive Freddy Thomas.
 Fisz asked Thomas if he had liked the film The Longest Day.
 Thomas said that The Longest Day had made much money.
 Fisz asked Thomas that if a similar film could be made about the Battle of Britain, that showed each side.
 Thomas said 'It would depend upon what the script was like'.

 In March 1966, The Rank Organisation announced it would make nine films with a total cost of £7.5 million, of which it would provide £4 million.
 Two films were financed by Rank completely, a Norman Wisdom movie and a "doctor" comedy (Doctor on Toast which became Doctor in Trouble).
 The others were The Quiller Memorandum, Deadlier than the Male, Maroc 7, Red Hot Ferrari (never made), The Fifth Coin (never made), The Battle of Britain and The Long Duel.

 In May 1966, Harry Saltzman telephoned Fisz, and asked about meeting over dinner that night.
-Fisz told Saltzmann that he could find £1.5m for the film, and that the film would cost around £3.5m.
+Fisz told Saltzman that he could find £1.5m for the film, and that the film would cost around £3.5m.
 Saltzmann said that he could find the required money.
 Saltzman approached Paramount, but that proposal never happened.
 By 1967, Fisz was receiving thousands of letters from around the world about the proposed film, with many containing money.
 The film's writers proposed to set up a fund.